LOAN PROGRAMS

 The after-repair value (ARV) is the estimated market value of the property after renovations are completed.
 Many investors make the mistake of overestimating the ARV, which leads to unrealistic profit expectations.
 This can result in overpaying for the property and later struggling to sell it at the expected price.

 How to Avoid It: Use accurate and conservative numbers when calculating the ARV.
 Look at comparable sales (comps) in the area, considering only those properties that are similar in size, condition, and location.
 Consult with local real estate agents or appraisers to get a clear picture of the market before making any purchasing decisions.
+Ensure you offer properties at competitive prices that align with the local market to maximize ROI.

 Ignoring Permit and Zoning Requirements

 How to Avoid It: Always check local zoning laws and permitting requirements before beginning renovations.
 Work with contractors who are familiar with local regulations, and ensure that all necessary permits are obtained for the project.
 Following the legal process will prevent problems later and make the selling process smoother.
+It’s important to vet properties for proper zoning and permits before presenting them to clients or potential buyers, to help you avoid delays or complications at the point of sale.